Princess Nina of Greece and Denmark: Personal life

 Flohr has been considered part of the European jet set, and is close friends with Bianca Brandolini d'Adda, Allegra Versace, and Margherita Missoni.
 She lives in Notting Hill, London and in California.

 She met Prince Philippos of Greece and Denmark, the youngest child of Constantine II of Greece and Anne-Marie of Denmark and a godson of Diana, Princess of Wales, in 2018.
 That same year, they appeared together at the wedding of Princess Eugenie of York and Jack Brooksbank.
 They made other official appearances as a couple, including the wedding of Lord Edward Spencer-Churchill and Kimberly Hammerstroem in 2018 and the wedding of Jean-Christophe, Prince Napoléon and Countess Olympia von und zu Arco-Zinneberg in 2019.
 In 2020 while vacationing in Ithaca, Greece, Flohr and Prince Philippos became engaged.
 The engagement was officially announced by the non-reigning Greek royal family's press office on 1 September 2020.
 They were married civilly on 12 December 2020 in a private ceremony in St. Moritz, Switzerland.
 Due to the COVID-19 pandemic in Switzerland, the only guests at the wedding were the couple's fathers.
 In June 2020, they had a wedding party at Stibbington House, the Cambridge home of Thomas Philip Naylor-Leyland and Alice Naylor-Leyland.
 A Greek Orthodox ceremony took place on 23 October 2021 at the Metropolitan Cathedral of Athens.
 The ceremony was attended by members of the former Greek royal family and Queen Sofía of Spain, Infanta Elena, Duchess of Lugo, Princess Tatiana Radziwiłł, Princess Benedikte of Denmark, Princess Beatrice and Edoardo Mapelli Mozzi and Princess Eugenie and Jack Brooksbank.

+Princess Nina and her husband have a son, Prince Kimon Thomas Konstantinos of Greece and Denmark, who was born via a surrogate on 27 July 2026 in the United States.